Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

 No list of routes to see fall colours in Ontario would be complete without including this popular wilderness excursion on the Algoma Central Railway.
 You’ll depart from Sault Ste Marie and the train trip will include a stop on the canyon floor where you can hike or picnic.

-For information visit www.agawatrain.com
+For information and to book your tour, visit www.agawatrain.com

 Book This Trip